Gunsch-NP-23/Final_Project/README.md

 for CPS493.

 ## GRAND PRIX EXERCERISE APP.
-This project will be a tool record your running "circuits" and then try to beat yourself and others in "courses".
+The idea of this project will be a tool to record your running "circuits" and then try to beat yourself and others in "courses" -
-(Like running around a park or something.)
+(Like running around a park or something.) - in speed or other metrics.